-Submission of formative assessments can ONLY be done on the myUnisa platform no hardcopies will be accepted
+Submission of formative assessments can ONLY be done via the myUnisa platform.
+No hardcopies will be accepted.
+Only the last answer file uploaded within the stipulated submission duration period will be marked.

-- 17.1 Every student is required to complete the formative assessment requirements as set out in the tutorial letters for the registered module. - 17.2 The formative assessments will be used to calculate the year mark as set out in the tutorial letters and on myUnisa for the module.
-The year mark will contribute towards the final examination mark,.
-(The contribution of the year mark towards the final summative assessment mark will be set out in the tutorial letter[s] for the module.) - 17.3 The year mark will only be considered for purposes of calculating the final examination summative assessment mark if a student attains a minimum mark of 40% in the summative assessment set for the module (the sub-minimum rule). - 17.4 For all FI assessments, the year mark will only be taken into consideration if it benefits the student. - 17.5 In the case of modules applying continuous assessment, no summative assessment is conducted and the formative assessment will be the only contributor to the final mark
+17.1 Every student is required to complete the formative assessment requirements as set out in the tutorial letters for the registered module.

+- 17.2 The formative assessments will be used to calculate the year mark as set out in the tutorial letters and on myUnisa for the module.
+The year mark will contribute towards the final examination mark.
+The contribution of the year mark towards the final summative assessment mark will be set out in the tutorial letters for the module. - 17.3 The year mark will only be considered for purposes of calculating the final examination summative assessment mark if a student attains a minimum mark of 40% in the summative assessment set for the module (the sub-minimum rule). - 17.4 For all FI assessments, the year mark will only be taken into consideration if it benefits the student. - 17.5 In the case of modules applying continuous assessment, no summative assessment is conducted, and the formative assessment will be the only contributor to the final mark. - 17.6 All enquiries relating to formative assessments must be directed to assign@unisa.ac.za